This post may contain affiliate links.

 Pinterest Hidden ImagePinterest Hidden ImagePinterest Hidden ImagePinterest Hidden Image

-Set-it-and-forget-it, no browning required, Nonna-approved Crockpot Meatballs have me so excited for your dinner tonight!
-These juicy, zesty meatballs package traditional Italian flavor with the hands-off convenience of the slow cooker.
+Set-it-and-forget-it, no browning required, Nonna-approved Crockpot Meatballs are juicy and tender, with classic zesty Italian flavor paired with the hands-off convenience of the slow cooker.

 The best crockpot meatballs in a slow cooker

-Consider these meatballs a gift to your future self.
+Consider these slow cooker meatballs a gift to your future self.

 cookbook author erin clarke of well plated

-Serve ‘em with noodles, pile them into a sub, or settle them on top of Zucchini Pasta; however you enjoy them, crockpot meatballs are a feel-good dinner for all ages.
+• Serve ‘em with noodles, pile them into a sub, or settle them on top of Zucchini Pasta; however you enjoy them, crockpot meatballs are a versatile comfort food dinner for all ages.

 You’ll find the full list of ingredients in the recipe card below, but here are some notes to keep in mind.

 • Ground Beef.
-To make this a healthy crockpot meatballs recipe, I used lean ground beef.
-You can also swap ground turkey or ground chicken, or do a blend.
+I used lean ground beef, but you can also swap ground turkey or ground chicken, or do a blend.

 • Jarred Pasta Sauce.
-This one-stop ingredient makes recipe prep quick and easy!
-For the best crockpot meatballs, choose a high-quality sauce.
+For the best crockpot meatballs, choose a high-quality marinara sauce.
 You’ll taste the difference.

-• Panko.
-Panko breadcrumbs add texture and help bind all the ingredients together.
+• Panko and Eggs.
+Panko breadcrumbs add texture and work with the eggs to help bind all the ingredients together.

 • Worcestershire.
 For a touch of umami.
 It makes these taste like you spent more time making them than you did.
 Win!